 The university campus is east of the city centre and north of the airport.

 Places to stay

 Rooms at a special rate have been reserved for the conference attendees.

 To Accommodation page

-Please note that note that it can sometimes be difficult to pay with cash in Sweden.
-Paying by debit or credit card is often preferred, and local transport and parking is normally paid for by using mobile phone apps.
+Although regular ATM:s can be found both on campus and in the city centre of Umeå, please note that it can sometimes be difficult to pay with cash in Swedish stores.
+Paying by debit or credit card is often preferred, and local transport and parking are normally paid for by using mobile phone apps.